WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-01/javascript-generators/index.md

 ```
 In order to understand what this function does we need to talk about the weird syntax.
 The first weird syntax is the asterisk `*` next to the `function` keyword.
 This is simply there to tell JavaScript you are creating a generator function.
 Every generator function will use the `function*` syntax.

 The more confusing syntax, though, is the `yield` keyword.
 This `yield` keyword essentially constitutes a break in the generator.
 Whenever yield is encountered the generator will stop running and will return the value.
-You can almost thing of the `yield` keyword as a mini `return`.
+You can almost think of the `yield` keyword as a mini `return`.
 So how do you access the values from the `yield` and how do you tell the generator function to continue on to the next `yield`?

 ### Generator Object